RaunakChhatwal/pi-dsl/architecture.md

 ## Overview

-pi-dsl is a dependently typed domain-specific language (DSL) embedded in Python with a Haskell backend.
-This hybrid architecture combines Haskell's strong type system and formal verification capabilities with Python's accessibility and ecosystem.
+pi-dsl is a dependently typed DSL embedded in Python with a Haskell type-checking core.
+Goal: accessible dependent types in Python with rigorous checking in Haskell.

-**Core Value Proposition**: Making dependent types accessible to Python developers while maintaining rigorous correctness guarantees through a Haskell-implemented type system.

 ## High-Level Architecture